samc-netizen/Open-Source-Software-24BHI10026-/README.md

 ## Project Overview

 This project is developed as part of the Open Source Software course.
-The objective is to study and analyze Python as an open-source software system, focusing on its origin, licensing model, ecosystem, and role within a Linux environment.
+The objective is to study and analyze Git as an open-source software system, focusing on its origin, licensing model, ecosystem, and role within a Linux environment.

 In addition to theoretical analysis, the project includes practical implementation using Bash scripting.
 Five shell scripts have been designed and executed to demonstrate system-level operations, automation, and interaction with Linux utilities.